TopHT24/dontFall/README.md

-NB:
-MSYS2 MinGW UCRT as the build and run-time environment raylib for graphics(assuming the raylib package is already installed and user is running Windows)

 # 2D Platformer Game

 A simple 2D platformer built using **C++** and **raylib**.
 Your goal is to navigate through platforms, avoid projectiles, and reach the far-right side of the screen to win.

 ---
+##NB:
+MSYS2 MinGW UCRT needed as the build and run-time environment raylib for graphics(assuming user already have the raylib package on his Windows machine.)

 ## 🎮 How to Play